 The setup process is actually very easy and quick if you follow this guide.
 And once you sign up for my recommended plan WordPress will be automatically installed for you (If it’s not installed you can just do it a single click from your cPanel).
 You will receive an email notifying you of the install.

-wordpress.com and wpbeginner do have a guide for this migration process.
+wordpress.com has a guide for this migration process.
 But I believe they don’t show all the steps and it might be difficult for users to follow who are not tech-savvy.
 This guide covers all the necessary steps and I followed this exact process to move one of my websites from wordpress.com to wordpress.org.

 Step 1: Export Content from Your WordPress.com Site